 Chest x-ray: This test may be done to see if the melanoma has spread to your lungs.

-CT or CAT scan: Uses x-rays to make detailed pictures of your insides.
-This test may be used to see if nearby lymph nodes (limf nodes) are swollen or if organs like the lungs or liver have spots that might be from the spread of melanoma.
+CT or CAT scan: This test uses x-rays to make detailed pictures of your insides.
+A CT scan may be used to see if nearby lymph nodes are swollen or if organs like the lungs or liver have spots that might be from the spread of melanoma.
 If any spots are found, a CT scan might be used to guide a needle into the spots to do a biopsy.

-MRI scan: Uses radio waves and strong magnets instead of x-rays to make detailed pictures of your insides.
+MRI scan: This test uses radio waves and strong magnets instead of x-rays to make detailed pictures of your insides.
+It's very good for looking at the brain and spinal cord.
 This test can help show if the cancer has spread.

 PET scan: PET scans use a special kind of sugar that can be seen inside your body with a special camera.
 If there’s cancer, this sugar shows up as “hot spots” where the cancer is found.
 This test can help show if and where the cancer has spread.

 If you have melanoma, the doctor will want to find out how far it has spread.
 This is called staging.
-You may have heard other people say that their cancer was “stage 1” or “stage 2.”
 Your doctor will want to find out the stage of your cancer to help decide what type of treatment is best for you.

 The stage describes the growth or spread of the melanoma through the skin.
-It also tells if it has spread to other organs of your body that are close by or farther away.
+It also tells if it has spread to other parts of your body.

 Your cancer can be stage 0, 1, 2, 3, or 4.
 The lower the number, the less the cancer has spread.
 A higher number, like stage 4, means a more serious cancer that has spread beyond the skin.
 Be sure to ask the doctor about the cancer stage and what it means for you.